jkbhagatio/mini/notes.md

 ### Timebin size

 Ideally, we want as small as possible, without the data becoming too sparse.
-50 ms seems to give about 0.8 sparsity per unit with average unit firing rate of X. This seems decent and is similar to 100 ms timebins, so went with this.
+50 ms seems to give about 0.8 sparsity per unit with average unit firing rate of ~ 10 Hz.
+This seems decent and is similar to 100 ms timebins, so went with this.

 ### Unit preprocessing

 Ideally we'll have clean units.
 We used ks3.5 labeled good untis and had an additional step of removing neurons with high isi_violations at 2 ms (> 0.1, a sign of contamination), and low firing rates (< 0.5 Hz)

-### Relative input-to-output size
+### Sequence length

 Right now, we take one timebin in, and try to reconstruct the same timebin.
-Have thought about taking multiple timebins in, and only trying to reconstruct the final timebin, because longer spiking history may be meaningful for reconstruction / prediction, but haven't tried this yet.
+We could also take multiple timebins in, and only trying to reconstruct the final timebin, because longer spiking history may be meaningful for reconstruction / prediction.
+Have the code for this and have tested it, but haven't gotten good results with seq_len > 1.
+Probably worth looking more into.

+## Methods to compare vs. MINI

+### PCA

+### LFADS

+### CEBRA

+### sliceTCA

 ## General notes

+- We need to set default SAE hyperparams (or even range of hyperparams for a small sweep) as a function of units and examples.

 - Generally 3 phases during SAE training: